 Unlike most arts organisations, Artichoke works in outdoor places and is interested in attracting the broadest possible audience.
 Our aim is to use artists to transform a very familiar environment or landscape.
 For Lumiere Durham, we transform the city centre in the hope that the people who experience it are themselves transformed and they leave feeling different about the place.

 The main challenge in Durham is how popular it has become.
 The city centre is very small and was essentially built to keep people out, whereas we’re inviting people into the city in large numbers.
-The challenge for us is always to create a programme and then work with the local authority and the blue light services to ensure a safe environment for the public.
+The challenge for us is always to create a programmer and then work with the local authority and the blue light services to ensure a safe environment for the public.

 We are already planning Lumiere Durham 2017!
 We’re putting ideas together and then a few months after the 2015 event ends, we’ll start making arrangements.
 A lot of work goes into every Lumiere Durham.
 For instance, this year we’re doing a piece with students from Durham Sixth Form Centre who have been working with artists from New Zealand, over Skype.
 The artists have been steering the students in a certain direction, the results of which will come together at the festival.
 But months and months of work will have gone into making it happen.